" I truly think it is best to be a robin lightly dressed concocting soup inside my nest" ~Maurice Sendak

 • 4 tbsp tomato paste

-• handful of minced fresh herbs (thyme, rosemary, parsley savory and thyme)
+• handful of minced fresh or dried herbs (thyme, rosemary, parsley savory and thyme)

 • salt and pepper to taste